Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation: Conclusion

 \section{Conclusion}

-We proposed PR-CPOA to solve a class of constrained distributed nonconvex optimization problems, considering the needs of privacy preservation and robustness to various network imperfections.
-We achieved exact convergence and effective preservation of the privacy of local objective functions by incorporating a new privacy-preserving mechanism for consensus-type iterations.
-The developed mechanism utilized the randomness in blockwise insertions of perturbed data and separate subtractions of added noises, and its privacy degree was explicitly characterized through ($\alpha,\beta$)-data-privacy.
-We ensured the robustness of the proposed algorithm by using the push-sum average consensus protocol as a basis for iterations, and we discussed its extensions to maintain the performance when diverse imperfections in network communication exist.
-We proved that the major benefits brought by the idea of using polynomial approximation were preserved, and the aforementioned demanding requirements were satisfied at the same time.
-Future directions include investigating the effects of quantization on the performance of the proposed algorithm.
+We proposed PR-CPOA to solve a class of constrained distributed nonconvex optimization problems, considering privacy preservation and robustness to network imperfections.
+We achieved exact convergence and effective preservation of the privacy of local objectives by incorporating a new privacy-preserving mechanism for consensus-type iterations.
+This mechanism utilized the randomness in blockwise insertions of perturbed data, and the privacy degree was explicitly characterized through ($\alpha,\beta$)-data-privacy.
+We ensured robustness by using the push-sum average consensus protocol as a basis, and we discussed its extensions to maintain the performance when diverse network imperfections exist.
+We proved that the major benefits brought by the use of polynomial approximation were preserved, and the above demanding requirements were satisfied in the meantime.
+Future directions include handling noisy evaluations of local objectives and quantized communication.